 Botvins Life skills

 Life skills is a remarkably effective, research-validated substance abuse prevention program for elementary, middle, high school students proven to help students develop essential skills found to significantly reduce tobacco, alcohol, drug abuse, and violence.

-ESHD currently teaches the Botvins Life skills program for elementary and middle schools in East Slouis School District 189.
+ESHD currently teaches the Botvins Life skills program for middle schools in East Slouis School District 189.

 Copyright © 2024 – East Side Health District – All Rights Reserved